elbwalker/sgtm-client-template/README.md

 ## Why Beta?
 There are still some things that have to be manually added in any existing implementation in order to fit the client`s expectations about what information gets sent in which section of incoming events.
 See help for every configuration field in this client for more information.

-walker.js will be enhanced with some changes that will make the use of this client smoother.
+walker.js will make the use of this client as easy as possible.
+Still, using walker.js for GA4 needs some additional information (see example).
 If you run into any problems or have ideas how to enhance this client, feel free to contribute or [open an issue](https://github.com/elbwalker/sgtm-client-template/issues/new)!

 ## Contact
 Contact [elbwalker](https://www.elbwalker.com/) for anything about walker.js implementation or reach out to [Markus Baersch](https://github.com/mbaersch) or [Justus Blümer](https://github.com/justusbluemer) about anything regarding this client template.